 3) Measuring your torso length

-You would be surprised to know that your activities actually do affect the decision on which waist trainer to get!
+You'd be surprised to know that your daily activities actually do influence the type of waist trainer you should get!

-If you’re a fitness junkie, the 9" waist trainer is a better choice as you can still perform your compound exercise movements (eg. squats, deadlifts) without any impediments to your movements.
+If you’re a fitness junkie, the Classic 9 is a better choice as you can still perform your compound exercise movements (eg. squats, deadlifts) without any impediments to your movements.

-On the other hand, if your occupation requires you to stand for long hours (e.g. nurse) and you have constant backaches as a result, the longer one with back straps will give you that much-needed support that you wish for.
+If your occupation requires you to stand for long hours (e.g. nurse) and you have constant backaches as a result, the Classic 11 or Taupe 11 will give you that much-needed support that you wish for.
 Goodbye backaches!

-We'd be more than happy to!
-Drop us a DM on Instagram and we'll reply you as soon as possible.
+Drop us a DM on Instagram and we'll reply you as soon as possible!